iamdcj/javascripts/core/lexical-structure/identifiers/variables/README.md

 # Identifier Rules: Functions and Variables

-When creating an identifier for a function/variable it is important to respect the following rules:
+When creating an identifier for a function/variable it is the engine enforces the following rules;

-### Initial Character
+## Initial Character

 The initial character in the identifier must be one of the following;